jonaletil/weather-app/README.md

-# weather-app
+# CLI Weather App
-Simple CLI weather app written in Python
+Simple CLI weather App written in Python

 ## Project description
-Task of the project was to build a command-line app that presents the weather for the city of Tübingen.
+Task of the project was to build a command-line app that presents the weather for the Tübingen city.
 It is also possible to compare the current weather to historic data.

-The weather information are automatically queried regularly and a database is updated with it.
+The weather information are automatically queried regularly (every 5min) and a database is updated with it.
 To fetch the weather data, OpenWeather API has been used.

 The CLI App has the following functionalities: